szn/snowflake-cicd/README.md

 <a name="diff"></a>
 #### `diff`

-Show all the changes in `model` folder between current branch and `master`.
+Show all the changes in `model` folder between current branch and `main`.
 Technically it runs:

 ```
-$ git diff --color=always master model
+$ git diff --color=always main model
 ```

 **`diff` example output:**